Gold vs. Platinum: Which Is the Right Asset for You?

 How to Decide if Gold or Platinum is Right for You?

-Deciding on a platinum vs. gold investment is ultimately a personal decision, but it’s one that should be an informed decision.
-Some of the questions you might ask yourself about a platinum vs. gold investment include:
+Deciding on a platinum vs. gold is ultimately a personal decision, but it’s one that should be an informed decision.
+Some of the questions you might ask yourself about a platinum vs. gold include:

-• How long do I expect to own precious metals?
+How long do I expect to own precious metals?

-• When do I expect to start taking distributions from my retirement accounts?
+When do I expect to start taking distributions from my retirement accounts?

-• Do I favor long-term stability or long-term growth?
+Do I favor long-term stability or long-term growth?

-• How will I invest in gold or platinum?
+How will I hold gold or platinum?

-Ways to Invest in Gold or Platinum
+Ways to Purchase Gold or Platinum

 1. Coins and Bars